STATE PATROL CAR ACCIDENT INVESTIGATION RECONSTRUCTION TAKES A LONG TIME

 In cases of serious injury or death, a crash reconstructionist is called in.
 The Minnesota State Patrol’s west central district has two such experts, who use their technical knowledge to try to determine exactly what happened.
 In the days that follow, they calculate weights of vehicles, speeds and many other factors.
 Grabow said the most time-consuming aspect of crash reconstruction involves gathering data from a vehicle’s onboard computer, also known as the “black box.”
 Officers must first get a search warrant to do so, then download and process the data.

 The rest of the gaps in information about the crash can be filled in through other means, including surveillance video from nearby businesses and additional interviews.
 In the case of the crash that killed Zaiden Engen, Moorhead police asked people who saw what happened to come forward with additional information.
 Jacobson said investigators received several valuable eyewitness accounts that way.

-The process is long and deliberate, for a reason.
+The process for a police report after an auto accident is long and deliberate, for a reason.
 “If you’re going to charge somebody, you have to be absolutely 100 percent sure,” Grabow said.
 Jacobson recognizes that people will always speculate when it comes to serious crashes, but he’s careful not to release too much information, too soon.
 “Among the community that is looking and reading and listening to what’s being said about this event is the people that are involved in it.
 It’s very tragic for all of them, it’s very difficult, and it needs to be handled sensitively,” Jacobson said.